Return to Index

 - Alcohol use

-- Illegal drug use (eg, heroin, marijuana)
+- Illegal drug use (such as heroin, marijuana)

 - Anabolic steroid use